hridaybashyal/hridaybashyal/README.md

 ### Welcome to my homepage! 👋

+- 💬 I'm a 19 year old Computer Science bachelor student at UTS.
 - 🔭 I’m currently working on improving my programming skills using CS50 and other various courses.
-- 🌱 I’m currently learning Computer Science at UTS, majoring in AI/DATA, minor in Enterprise Systems
+- 🌱 I'm currently working on making projects.
 - 👯 I’m looking for internships in either fields AI/DATA or Software to gain industry experience and apply my skills.

 <!--